Alextopher/serotonin/description.md

 **Subsitution**

-The first rewrite of addition is the most generalized form.
+The first rewrite rule for addition is the most generalized form.
 It always works even if we don't know anything about the operands.
-This program would use the subsitution.
+This program would use substitution.

 ```
 main == read read + pop;
 ```

-Subsitution doesn't always have to be used without constraints.
+Substitution doesn't always have to be used without constraints.
 There are many places where it is nice to add additional constraints.
 Consider the `dup` function, with the following rules:

 ```
 # dup (a -- a a)